-St. Mary provides a daily healthy hot lunch program through the Menomonee Falls School District in which students preorder the lunches online.
+St. Mary provides a daily healthy hot lunch program through a vendor in which students preorder the lunches online.
 Students may also bring a bag lunch to school, we ask that recyclable bags are used whenever possible.
 We do NOT have the ability to refrigerate bag lunches so please plan accordingly.
 Milk is available for purchase with hot or bag lunches.

 Each Wednesday is designated as a Tuition Angel Lunch.
 These lunches are organized and served by parent/guardian volunteers.
-Proceeds from Tuition Angel Lunches are used to provide tuition assistance for qualifying families.